KingAtomic07/Password-Strength-Checker/README.md

-# Password-strength-checker
+# Password Strength Checker

-Create a tool that checks password strength based on entropy, length, and common patterns
+A simple web app to check the strength of a password based on length, character diversity, and special characters.

+## Technologies
+- HTML
+- CSS
+- JavaScript

+## Usage
+Open `index.html` in a browser and enter a password.